f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-in-gcp-with-f5xc-bigip-connector/automation-demo-guide.rst

 .. image:: assets/js_injection.png

-**STEP 6:** As shown below, "Failure" message in the Configure Bot Defense on BIGIP, under Run Traffic confirms the blocking of the Bot Traffic by the XC Bot Connector.
+**STEP 6:** As shown below, "Failure" message in the Configure Bot Defense on BIGIP, under Run Traffic confirms the blocking of the Bot Traffic by XC Bot Connector.

 .. image:: assets/xc-bot-verify.png